Kawasaki Ki-32

 The Kawasaki Ki-32 (九八式軽爆撃機, Kyuhachi-shiki keibakugekiki) was a Japanese light bomber aircraft of World War II.
 It was a single-engine, two-seat, mid-wing, cantilever monoplane with a fixed tailwheel undercarriage.
 An internal bomb bay accommodated a 300 kg offensive load, supplemented by 150 kg of bombs on external racks.
 During the war, it was known by the Allies by the name Mary.
+It was, however, mistakenly identified by the British as the Kawasaki Army KB-97 Mary.

 Design and development

 The Ki-32 was developed in response to a May 1936 Imperial Japanese Army specification to replace the Kawasaki Ki-3 light bomber with a completely indigenously designed and built aircraft.
 Mitsubishi and Kawasaki were requested to build two prototypes each by December 1936.
 The specification called for a top speed of 400 km/h at 3000 m; normal operating altitude from 2000–4000 m, the ability to climb to 3000 m within 8 minutes and an engine to be selected from the 825 hp Mitsubishi Ha-6 radial, 850 hp Nakajima Ha-5 radial, or 850 hp Kawasaki Ha-9-IIb liquid-cooled inline engines, a normal bomb load of 300 kg and a maximum of 450 kg, one forward-firing machine gun and one flexible rearward-firing machine gun, the ability to perform 60-degree dives for dive bombing, and a loaded weight less than 3300 kg.

 The first Kawasaki prototype flew in March 1937; seven more prototypes were produced.
 Being very similar in layout and performance, the main difference between the Kawasaki Ki-32 and its Mitsubishi Ki-30 rival was in the choice of an engine.
 The Mitsubishi design used the Nakajima Ha-5 14-cylinder air-cooled radial engine, whereas Kawasaki opted for their own Kawasaki Ha-9-II inline V12 engine.

 Problems were encountered with the Kawasaki design, particularly with engine cooling, and the Mitsubishi Ki-30 received the production order.
 In spite of this, the pressing need for more aircraft in the Second Sino-Japanese War, which had started at full scale in July 1937, resulted in the Ki-32's entry into production as well, 12 months behind its rival.
 Ironically, the number of Ki-32s built was much higher than that of the successful Ki-30.

 The Ki-32 entered production in 1938, designated as the Army Type 98 Single-engine Light Bomber.
 Kawasaki manufactured 854 Ki-32s before production ceased in May 1940.